 Urban storm-water runoff is the largest contributor to coastal marine pollution.
 Wind and rain move trash and other pollutants into San Diego’s storm drain system that empties out along San Diego’s coastline.
 Storm drains, unlike the sewer, are not treated or filtered.
 By stenciling the drains with the pollution prevention message, people are reminded that motor oil, soap, gum, food wrappers, and cigarette butts, don’t belong in our storm drains or the environment.

-A $25 deposit, cash or check only, is required for each kit.
-Your check can be made out to I Love A Clean San Diego.
-We will return the deposit when the kit is returned on time with clean paint brushes.
-In the event that kits are damaged or returned late, checks will be cashed.
+A $25 refundable holding deposit, paid by credit card, is required for each kit.
+We will return the deposit when the kit is returned on time with all supplies clean and intact.
+In the event that kits are damaged or returned late, your deposit will not be returned.

 Thanks to support from Keep America Beautiful, I Love A Clean San Diego partners with the Surfrider Foundation San Diego Chapter to combat the large cigarette butt litter issue facing local beaches, neighborhoods, and outdoor areas.
 Through this partnership, permanent ashcans are installed throughout San Diego County including Oceanside, Point Loma, North Park and La Mesa.
 The successful program has decreased cigarette butt litter by 55% on average, proving that adequate infrastructure is key to proper disposal.
 If you would like to install ashcans near your business or along a pedestrian throughway, contact Lauren Short by phone at 619.704.2772 oremail.